jupegarnica/garn-validator/README.md

 isValidOrThrow(isNumber, isPositive, isNotBig)(200); // it throws
 ```

-But when used inside another behavior it inherits the behavior from where its used.
+When used inside another kind of behavior, it will inherit the behavior from where it has been used.

 ```js
 const isNotBig = isValidOrLog((v) => v < 100);